Starpoint: Success

-At this point, Ernesto Phillips played lead guitar and trumpet, as well as singing lead and backing vocals; Orlando Phillips played bass guitar, keyboards, and saxophone and sang background vocals; Gregory Phillips played drums and percussion and provided background vocals; George Phillips, Jr. played keyboards and sang lead and background vocals.
+At this point, Ernesto Phillips played lead guitar, as well as singing lead and backing vocals; Orlando Phillips played bass guitar, keyboards, and saxophone and sang background vocals; Gregory Phillips played drums, percussion background vocals; George Phillips, Jr. played keyboards and sang lead and background vocals.
 Renee Diggs shared principal lead and background vocal duties.
 In addition to being another vocalist, Kayode Adeyemo acted as a second bassist and keyboardist, primarily during live performances, though he did contribute instrumentally to the group's early studio albums, and more occasionally on future recordings.
 This lineup stayed intact for the next 12 years, honing a sound that was also shaped by various producers, including Lionel Job, Keith Diamond, Bernard Edwards and Teddy Riley (in addition to the bandmembers' own contributions to production).

 In 1979, the band secured a national recording deal and released their self-titled debut album, Starpoint! in 1980.
 A single from the album, "I Just Wanna Dance with You," became their first top 20 hit on the R&B chart.
 They released at least one album every year throughout the first half of the 80s.
 Elektra Records reissued their sole Boardwalk album, 1983's It's So Delicious.